Schema Therapy

 Chronic, habitual thinking, feelings, and behaviors that hold us back from reaching our true potential are called schemas.
-These patterns are life-long negative core beliefs that we have about ourselves, others, or the world at large.
+These patterns are lifelong negative core beliefs that we have about ourselves, others, or the world at large.

 Schemas arise out of early childhood experiences in which our core emotional needs were not met.

 Modes (or parts) are the different moods and behaviors we get into or enact when we are triggered by the activation of our schemas.
+Modes are similar to the “parts” of the Internal Family Systems model of therapy.

 We all have many different modes that we go into, often unconsciously.
 Some of us have a “work mode” when we’re on the job a “parent mode” with our children.
 At other times we may find ourselves in a “rebellious mode” if we feel we’re being controlled or an “protective mode” if we feel we’ve been threatened.